-2. Program Context
+2 Program Context

+1 Mission

-1. Mission: How does your program align with the college's mission?
-If your program has a mission statement, include it here
+Identify how your program aligns with the college's mission by stating which categories of courses you offer: Career Technical, Basic Skills, Transfer, and/or Lifelong Learning.
+If your program has a mission statement, you may include it here.